mobily-enterprises/jsonreststores/README.md

 Specifying `searchable` straight into the schema limits you to decide how each field will be searched; so, there is a 1:1 correspondence between a field and how it's searched.

-To overcome this limitation, JsonRestStores allows you to define an additional schema, called `searchSchema`, which gives you a lot more power.
+To overcome this limitation, JsonRestStores allows you to define an additional schema, called `onlineSearchSchema`, which gives you a lot more power.

 Consider this example: